Dan Gookin

-Dan Gookin (born 1960) is an American politician and author who is the mayor-elect of Coeur d'Alene, Idaho.
+Dan Gookin (born 1960) is an American politician and author who is the mayor of Coeur d'Alene, Idaho.
 He has served as a member on the Coeur d’Alene City Council.
-Gookin is best known for writing the first ...For Dummies books, including DOS For Dummies and PCs For Dummies, which established the humorous and accessible style of the long-running For Dummies series.
+He is best known for writing the first For Dummies books including DOS For Dummies and PCs For Dummies, which established the humorous and accessible style of the long-running For Dummies series.